Amnagithub/AgenticAI-vs-LLM-Generative/02_openrouter/readme.md

 ## 🛠️ Support for Function Calling

-OpenRouter **supports function calling (tool use)**.
-This allows AI models to decide when and how to call external tools (e.g., weather APIs or calculators), making agents more useful in real-world applications.
+OpenRouter **supports function calling (tool use)**.This allows AI models to decide when and how to call external tools (e.g., weather APIs or calculators), making agents more useful in real-world applications.

 ---